sergiobelya/sergiobelya/README.md

 Next projects is under the NDA.
 It is a big service and consists of several web applications and REST APIs powered by Yii2, Slim and vue.js frameworks.
 Also dating service on Symfony framework.

-Next project is ***pdfFiller*** - solution #1 for online editing pdf, electronic document management, e-signature, etc.
+Next project is ***pdfFiller*** - solutions for online editing pdf, electronic document management, e-signature, etc.

 Previous project is ***Sendios*** - email (but not only) marketing solutions for business, it is also high-load system.